-The Third Meeting of the 2024-2025 Session of Parliament is set to begin on Friday, 31 January 2025, at 10:00am in the House of Parliament, George Town.
+The Second Meeting of the 2025-2026 Session of Parliament is set to begin on Wednesday, 15 October 2025, at 2:00 pm in the House of Parliament, George Town.
 In the upcoming Session, Government will discuss key business, including proposed legislation, and table Annual Reports from CIG entities.

-Stay informed about the business that will be discussed in the House of Parliament by tuning in to live broadcasts on CIG YouTube channel, CIGTV cable, or listen on Breeze FM.
+Stay informed about the business that will be discussed in the House of Parliament by tuning in to live broadcasts on CIG YouTube channel, CIGTV cable, or listen on Radio Cayman FM.

-Watch the coverage of the Third Meeting of the 2024-2025 Session of Parliament live or on demand.
+Watch the coverage of the First Meeting of the 2025-2026 Session of Parliament live or on demand.

 Tune in to the official Cayman Islands Government YouTube Channel to watch proceedings livestreamed in real time.